-Atkins develops individuals through a portfolio of training and development activities designed to help its staff make the best of their abilities and talents.
-This includes our in-house Academy system, competency framework system and our Professionals Programme (for senior staff).
-Personal development is reviewed through a bi-annual appraisal process and mentoring support.
-We actively support staff in achieving membership of relevant professional institutions and attaining chartership and were one of the first companies awarded the status of Chartered Environmentalist Employer Champion.
+Atkins develops individuals through a portfolio of training and development activities designed to help you make the best of your abilities and talents.
+These are reviewed with individuals through an annual appraisal process.
+We actively support staff in achieving corporate membership of relevant institutions such as IEMA, RTPI, LI, ICE, CIEEM, and CIWEM.

 Rewards and Benefits

 Please refer to our website for details of our full benefits package . https://www.yourrewardatkins.com/#benefits